jtuchscherer/service_provider/README.md

 ## Usage

+### Providing a service
-The class that provides a dependency has to extend the ServiceProvider module and to decorate its initialize method with the Provides decorator:
+The class that provides a dependency has to extend the `ServiceProvider` module and to decorate its initialize method with the `Provides` decorator:

 ```ruby
 class SquareService